 The Cave of Olympi is located 8km. in the south of the medieval village of Olympi.
 It was explored in 1985 by the Greek Speleological Society.

 The temperature (18 grades Celcius) and the humidity (95%) inside the cave are practically stable throughout the year while guttation varies seasonally.
 Combine your visit to Olympi cave with a dip to the imaginary beach "Agia dynami".

 • Agio Galas

-It is definitely the most remote village of the island.
+It is definitely the most remote village on the island.
 Also built on a cliff.
 You may need 2 hours drive to reach but you will be rewarded.
 Get yourself there for a day and leave the world behind!

-Top sights of the area are the church "Panagia Agiogalousena" (Virgin Mary), the cave of Agio Galas, which was discovered in 1969, and of course at the central square where you can try homemade tastes.
+The top sights of the area are the church "Panagia Agiogalousena" (Virgin Mary), the cave of Agio Galas, which was discovered in 1969, and of course at the central square where you can try homemade tastes.
 For the adventuresome, when being at the village square.